Cascoda/cascoda-sdk/docs/guides/border-router-setup.md

 To access the Thread administration page, navigate to Network - Thread using the menu bar.
 Here you may [create a new network](thread-network-formation.md) or scan for existing networks, [join an existing network & commission other devices](thread-commissioning.md).
 After forming or joining a network, you may also view the currently connected Thread devices by pressing the `View` button next to the Thread network, and then navigating to the Topology Graph page.

+From the Thread administration page, you can also obtain the Thread Network Key for the network that you have created (sometimes also referred to as master key).
+To do this, click on the `Edit` button for that network; this will open a new page.
+Scroll to the very bottom of the page, and you will find the key in the input field that says `Network Key` (be careful not to accidentally edit it!).

 ### Generate the Pre-Shared Key (PSKc)

 If you would like to use external commissioners (e.g. a mobile Thread Commisioning App), you will need to generate a Pre-Shared Key for the Commissioner.
 This can be found `System - Custom Commands`.
 Press the "Run" button under the "Generate the PSKc" section without entering any arguments in order to see the syntax for using this command.